justindujardin/hillspace/paper/Hill Space is All You Need.md

 This systematic behavior enables a new approach to primitive discovery.
 Rather than training multiple models and hoping they converge to useful operations, we can enumerate possible weight configurations, test what mathematical transformations emerge, then verify trainability.
 This transforms the exploration of discrete selection spaces from exponential search problems into linear enumeration tasks.

-This work establishes Hill Space as a systematic approach to low-dimensional discrete selection problems, demonstrated through mathematical operations requiring 2-4 parameter selections.
+This work establishes Hill Space as a systematic approach to 2-dimensional discrete selection problems, demonstrated through mathematical operations requiring 2 parameters for selection.
 The methodology applies to discrete selection problems sharing these structural properties: enumerable optimal solutions and primitive-expressible transformations.

 # 2. Hill Space: A Framework for Discrete Selection